esphome/esphome-docs/components/light/shelly_dimmer.rst

 - **leading_edge** (**Optional**, boolean): `Dimming mode <https://en.wikipedia.org/wiki/Dimmer#Solid-state_dimmer>`_: "true" means leading edge, "false" (default) is trailing edge.
 - **min_brightness** (**Optional**, int): Minimum brightness value on a scale from 0..1000, the default is 0.
 - **max_brightness** (**Optional**, int): Maximum brightness value on a scale from 0..1000, the default is 1000.
+- **warmup_brightness** (**Optional**, int): Brightness threshold below which the dimmer switches on later in mains current cycle. `This might help with dimming LEDs <https://github.com/jamesturton/shelly-dimmer-stm32/pull/23>`_.
+The value is from 0..1000 with an default of 0.
 - **nrst_pin** (**Optional**, :ref:`config-pin`): Pin connected with "NRST" of STM32.
 The  default is "GPIO5".
 - **boot0_pin** (**Optional**, :ref:`config-pin`): Pin connected with "BOOT0" of STM32.
 The  default is "GPIO4".
 - **current** (**Optional**): Sensor of the current in Amperes.
 All options from